plamen911/symfony-insurance-broker/README.md

 ---

-#### About
+### About

-This app is intended to assist insurance brokers to manage their car insurance policies and notify clients for coming payments
+This app is intended to assist insurance brokers to manage their car insurance policies and notify clients for coming payments.

 ---

-#### Installation
+### Installation

-From terminal run these commands
+From terminal run these commands:

 ```
 git clone https://github.com/plamen911/symfony-insurance-broker.git